Ficool

 "Wind Creation Magic: [Towering Tornado]."

-But Lencar felt the "glitch" immediately.
+But Lencar felt the limitation immediately.
 He couldn't move the tornado.
 He couldn't make it smaller or wider.
-It was a static piece of code.
-It blew in exactly one direction until the mana he'd allocated to it ran out.
+It was like firing a cannon; once the fuse was lit, the ball went where it was pointed.

 Revchi scrambled to his feet, his face red with rage.
-"How can you use such a huge magic spell with just your newly obtained grimoire___?"
+"How can you use such a huge spell with a fresh grimoire—?!"

-"Anything is possible," Lencar interrupted.
-He turned the page.
+"Anything is possible," Lencar interrupted, turning the page.

 Asta had finally stood up.
 He wasn't looking at Lencar, and he wasn't looking at Revchi.
 He was staring at the air in front of him, where a new grimoire was manifesting.
-It was black, filthy, and radiating a sensation that made Lencar's skin crawl.
+It was black, filthy, and radiating a sensation that made the hair on Lencar's arms stand up.

 It was a void.
-A zero in a world of integers.
+A zero in a world of numbers.

 The Five-Leaf Clover.